heinoskov/huawei-solar-battery-optimizations/README.md

 - During periods of consistently high electricity spot prices
 - If there's a need to reduce battery cycling to extend its lifespan

+Note: This working mode is not in use by any automations at the moment, but script is added if needed.

 ### Grid Export Management

 **Description**: This feature allows you to enable or disable the export of excess energy to the grid based on current electricity spot prices.